Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 2 Image]({{ "/images/synapse/azure-adls2-config-2.png" | prepend: base }}){: .center-image }

-Select your subscripton and an existing resource group, or select `Create new` to create a new one.
+Select your subscription and an existing resource group or select `Create new` to create a new one.
 Next choose a name for your storage account and a location.
 For `Account kind` be sure that it says `StorageV2 (general purpose v2)`.
 The type of Replication does not matter for the tutorial, so take the default: